WordPress-Coding-Standards/rfcs/text/0000-type-declarations.md

   - Are there any circumstances in which Type Declarations **MUST NOT** be used?

 - Should steps be taken to suppress runtime errors caused by invalid data types when running in a production environment?
 If so, what options are available for consideration?

+  - In PHP 7.0+ it is possible to catch [TypeError](http://php.net/manual/en/class.typeerror.php) exceptions.